Last Updated: September 20, 2022

-Some third parties may use automated data collection technologies to collect information about you when you when you browse the Internet.
-The information they collect about your online browsing activities over time and across different websites and other online services may be associated with your personal information and used to provide you with targeted content.
+Some third parties may use data collection technologies to collect information about you when you browse the Internet.
 We do not control these third parties’ technologies or how they may be used.
-If you have any questions about targeted content, you should contact the responsible party directly or consult their privacy policies.
+If you have questions about targeted content, you should contact the responsible party directly or consult their privacy policies.

 For more information on how to modify your browser settings to block or filter cookies, visit http://www.aboutcookies.org/ or http://www.cookiecentral.com/faq/.
 You may learn more about internet advertising practices and related consumer resources at http://www.aboutads.info/consumers/, http://www.networkadvertising.org/choices, and http://youronlinechoices.eu/.

 SHARING AND DISCLOSING OF YOUR PERSONAL INFORMATION

 We may share your personal information in the following contexts.